George Davis (baseball): Later career

 His career totals in several statistical categories rank in the top 100 players all-time, including games played, at bats, hits, runs, doubles, triples, RBI and stolen bases.

 Later life

 Davis returned to the minor leagues for one season as player-manager of the 1910 Des Moines Boosters.
 He managed a bowling alley in the early 1910s.
 He was the Amherst College baseball coach from 1913 to 1918, then he became a car salesman.

 The circumstances of his death remained a mystery until baseball historian Lee Allen discovered its details through a campaign to track down historical baseball players, run in part in The Sporting News.
 Davis was admitted to a Philadelphia mental institution in 1934 suffering from paresis due to tertiary syphilis.
 He died in the institution in 1940.
 Davis was survived by his wife Jane, who was said to have been angry at him when he died.
-His wife spent $41 to have him buried within a day at nearby Fernwood Cemetery.
+His wife spent $41 to have his body buried within a day at nearby Fernwood Cemetery.